Close

 Additionally, the petitioner has their own legal power to request that protective orders be modified, vacated, or dismissed altogether.

-If the order has been in effect for more than two years, the court will dismiss the protective order if there is no longer a reasonable fear of abuse.
-This is determined by analyzing different factors, including:
+Protective orders typically last three years in Utah, according to § 78B-7-606(1)(a).
+However, the court may extend the protective order if there is a reasonable fear of abuse.
+This is determined by analyzing different factors, including the following:

 • Past compliance with the order